Ayurvedic Practices for Daily Health: A Complete Guide to Holistic Living

 Tongue Scraping (Jihwa Prakshalana)

-Each morning, gently scrape your tongue with a copper or stainless steel scraper to clear out toxins (ama) that build up overnight.
+Each morning, gently scrape your tongue with a copper or stainless steel scraper to reduce tongue coating (ama in Ayurvedic tradition) and freshen breath.

 Case Study: Sarah, a 34-year-old teacher, had issues with bad breath and slow digestion.
 After two weeks of tongue scraping as part of her Ayurvedic morning routine, she noticed fresher breath and smoother digestion, giving her a confident start to the day.